A PHILOSOPHY OF TREND STRATEGY: INTRODUCING THE FRAMEWORK

 By considering trends within the context of our larger cultural landscape, we can unlock their potential more effectively.

-A comprehensive trends framework can be strategically leveraged to inspire innovative product design & innovation or build cultural relevance via brand marketing & communications.
-I’m referring to this approach as ‘trend strategy’ — it’s closer-in than than foresight strategy, but more future-facing than conventional brand and creative strategy.
+A comprehensive trends framework can be strategically leveraged to inspire product design & innovation or cultivate cultural resonance via brand marketing & communications.
+I’m referring to this approach as ‘trend strategy’ — it’s closer-in than foresight strategy, but more future-facing than conventional brand and creative strategy.

-Rather than adding more ‘trends’ to the noise, my approach focuses on drawing connections that elucidate meaning and enable action.
+Rather than adding more ‘trends’ to the noise, my work focuses on drawing connections that elucidate meaning and enable action.
 Here’s how:

 Methodology

 I’ve developed my own strategic framework of cultural macrotrends, which has been slowly refined and adjusted over several years.
-It’s nothing groundbreaking, but it synthesizes several of the methods and perspectives out there already to create a simple and straightforward trend mapping system.
+It synthesizes several of the methods and perspectives out there already to create a simple and straightforward trend mapping system.

 The foundation of most foresight methodologies is rooted in ‘drivers of change’ - these are ongoing macro shifts in global culture.
 The most commonly used framework to analyze drivers originates as PEST (Political, Economic, Sociocultural, Technological), now often evolved to STEEP (adding Environmental) and more recently STEEPW (adding Wellbeing).
 Almost every trend service and foresight consultancy uses their own proprietary variation — WGSN now calls it STEPIC, for instance.
 I’m partial to simplicity and prefer how OvN outlines four broad driver spaces: Human, Social, Nature, Technology.
 Below is an example of how some key drivers of change can be mapped across these spaces: